allenkei/allenkei.github.io/README.md

 - Graph Inference
 - Anomaly Detection
 - Empirical Bayes Methodology
-- Computer Vision & Natural Language Processing
+- Optimization & Machine Learning

 Previously, I received a B.S. in Statistics and a B.A. in Economics at UCLA.
 I also interned at **Amazon** and **Cisco**.